5 Tips for Choosing a Big Adoption Event Location

 Some shelters find that holding the event at multiple locations increases visibility and accessibility, while other shelters think having multiple sites spreads resources too thin.

-- "It comes down to available funding, resources and manpower," says Simmons.
-"If your organization serves a very large area or population where it would be inconvenient for residents to drive to just one location from where they live, multiple locations may make sense."
+- Right-size your approach based on available funding, resources and peoplepower.
+For example, if your organization serves a very large area or population where it would be inconvenient for residents to drive to just one location from where they live, multiple locations may make sense.

-- If you do have multiple locations, Cosby says the key "is to set up each location as its own event with specific people dedicated to each location."
+- If you do have multiple locations, set up each location as its own event with specific people dedicated to each location.

-- To prevent frustrated adopters, Shrodes emphasizes the importance of communicating to the public which animals will be at which location so community members know where to find the animals they want.
+- To prevent frustrated adopters, ensure that you communicate which animals will be at which location so community members know where to find the animals they want.

 Factor in Safety & Timing

-- Valenta stresses that it's crucial to keep animals safe and secure at the event, which includes maintaining appropriate housing, temperatures and noise levels.
-To that end she advises turning down a location with great foot traffic and visibility if it will compromise the safety and security of the animals.
-That's just what she did when her shelter was invited to a festival where the animals would have been housed next to an amplified stage.
+- It's crucial to keep animals safe and secure at the event, which includes maintaining appropriate housing, temperatures and noise levels.
+Therefore, consider skipping a location with great foot traffic and visibility if it will compromise the safety and security of the animals.

 - Even a great location can't overcome bad timing.
 To avoid conflicts, make sure you consider the season (weather and holidays), local construction and conflicting events before scheduling your event.